NHL conference finals

-The National Hockey League (NHL) Conference Finals are the Eastern Conference and Western Conference championship series of the NHL.
-The Conference Finals are each a best-of-seven series, and comprise the third round of the Stanley Cup playoffs.
+The National Hockey League (NHL) conference finals are the Eastern Conference and Western Conference championship series of the NHL.
+The conference finals are each a best-of-seven series, and comprise the third round of the Stanley Cup playoffs.
 The two series are played in mid-to-late May (early June in 1995 and 2013, due to labour disputes that delayed the start of the season and September in 2020 due to the COVID-19 pandemic).
-The winners of the Eastern and Western Conference Finals receive the Prince of Wales Trophy and Clarence S. Campbell Bowl, respectively, and advance to face each other in the final round.
+The winners of the Eastern and Western Conference finals receive the Prince of Wales Trophy and Clarence S. Campbell Bowl, respectively, and advance to face each other in the Stanley Cup Finals.